KOMODO NATIONAL PARK

 Before the pandemic boattrips from Lombok to Labuan Bajo including visiting Komodo National Park were very popular.

 In March 2020 all of the companies suspended these trips and since the summer of 2022 they have been operational again.
-However not yet all of them.
+However not all of them and also new agents are on the

 Actually this is the same story as with trips from Labuan Bajo when it comes to safety.